Evan-Clegern/cadmaps-interpreter/README.md

 # cadmaps-interpreter
 Cross-Abstraction Data Manipulation And Processing System.
+An interpreted scripting language for manipulating, processing and what-have-its with data, across different abstraction levels, as well as for combining the features of C++, SQL and Python (eventually).
 Plans, usage documentation and the sort is over in the [Wiki](https://github.com/Evan-Clegern/cadmaps-interpreter/wiki).